Thousands of Myanmar villagers poised to flee violence to Thailand, group says

 "In coming days, more than 8,000 Karen along the Salween river will have to flee to Thailand.
 We hope that the Thai army will help them escape the war," the group said in a post on Facebook.

-Thai authorities say nearly 200 villagers have crossed into Thailand this week.
+Thailand's foreign ministry spokesman said 2,267 civilians had crossed into Thailand as of early Friday since the latest round of conflict began.
 Thailand has reinforced its forces and restricted access to the border.

-Hundreds of Thai villagers have also been displaced, moving from their homes close to the border, to deeper into Thai territory for safety.
+The inhabitants of two Thai villages close to the border have also been displaced, ministry spokesman Tanee Sangrat told a briefing, with 220 people seeking refuge deeper in Thai territory for safety.

 "The situation has escalated so we can't go back," said Warong Tisakul, 33, a Thai villager from Mae Sam Laep, a settlement, now abandoned, opposite the Myanmar army post attacked this week.